ramuno4/pmag/README.md

 #### `./utilities`
 Package for multiple use functions throughout the application
 #### `./vcs`
-Package for managing the vcs command
+Package for managing version control systems